Goodison Park: Everton Women to make stadium their permanent home from the 2025/26 season

 Goodison Park will also host selected academy matches and expand Everton in the Community's L4 campus.

+Goodison's current official capacity of 39,572 would make it the largest dedicated women's football stadium in the country, though it is understood there will be a reduction in that figure, with exact plans over structure and capacity still to be decided.

-Since 2020, the women's team have been playing their home games at Walton Hall Park, which will continue to serve grassroots, community and development programmes for women's and girls' football.
+Since 2020, the women's team have been playing their home games at the 2,200-capacity Walton Hall Park, which will continue to serve grassroots, community and development programmes for women's and girls' football.

 They have also previously played games at Goodison Park, including the Merseyside derby against Liverpool Women.